anfeo/camera_tools/README.md

 Addon for Blender 2.8 to manage camera animation

 Download the Zip file.
+Extract the zip and find the *.py file

 Open Blender 2.8
 Tope Menu-> Edit-> User Preferences
 Select Add-ons tab on the Left
 Click on "Install Add-on from file"
-Browse the Zip file and Click on "Install Add-ons from File" on top Right Active the addon with the check box
+Browse the *.py file and Click on "Install Add-ons from File" on top Right Active the addon with the check box